yamachoi/The-prediction-of-Breast-Cancer/README.md

 ## 2. Prerequisites
-### We use python(jupyter notebook) to code this project.
+### Use jupyter notebook(python) to open this project.
 Below are the packages/libraries needed:
       python                3.7.13
       IPython               5.5.0
       ipykernel             4.10.1